2021 Toyota Mirai aims for 400-mile range: More details on sporty hydrogen fuel-cell sedan

 At 195.6 inches long by 74.5 inches wide, and riding on a 115.0-inch wheelbase, the Mirai has a substantially larger footprint than the outgoing car (several inches larger in all of those).
 But at 53.9 inches high, it’s 2.6 inches lower than the current car.

 Early information from the automaker was short on actual technical information, too, but Tanaka gave us a better idea of the Mirai’s layout.
 The motor is at the back of the car, so they needed to find a new place for what was back there, explained Tanaka, who also hinted that the fuel-cell stack isn’t where it was in the outgoing generation (in the middle of the vehicle, between the driver and passenger).
+And to make the hydrogen capacity any larger at the rear of the car would have meant sacrificing more usable space.

 2021 Toyota Mirai concept